-Modern engineering systems are complex and expensive to design, manufacture and maintain.
+Modern engineering systems are complex and expensive to design, manufacture and service.
 Guy Johns, Lead Technologist at CFMS, explains why a through-lifecycle approach is needed.

 As a discipline, system engineering has evolved over the years to help manage the complexity of modern engineering systems through a set of methodologies and techniques underpinned by analogous software modelling tools.
 Phrases such as ‘model-based system engineering’ and ‘model-driven design’ are often used to describe the process of modelling artefacts, behaviours and processes, and the cost-benefit of these approaches is well understood, especially within industries such as aerospace and automotive.